0

 • Government entities in Colorado (federally recognized tribes and local governments)

-The Colorado Tourism Office defines a Colorado regional tourism industry association as a registered nonprofit trade organization that represents one or more tourism-related business sectors and represents a collection of tourism businesses within those sectors.
+• Regional tourism industry association is a registered nonprofit trade organization that represents one or more tourism-related business sectors and represents a collection of tourism businesses within those sectors.
 Associations must represent a market-ready product or experience, and be regional in approach.

-Destinations that are currently participating this fiscal year in Destination Blueprint are not eligible to apply.
+• Destinations that are currently participating this fiscal year in the Destination Blueprint Program are not eligible to apply.

 The following destinations and industry associations participated in the FY25 Destination Development Mentor Program.
 Below is a highlight of the work accomplished: